hellflame/argparse/README.md

-  DisableDefaultShowHelp bool   // set false to: default show help when there is no args to parse (default action) DefaultAction          func() // set default action to replace default help action AddShellCompletion     bool   // set true to register shell completion entry [--completion] }
+  DisableDefaultShowHelp bool   // set false to: default show help when there is no args to parse (default action) DefaultAction          func() // set default action to replace default help action AddShellCompletion     bool   // set true to register shell completion entry [--completion] WithHint               bool   // argument help message with argument default value hint
+	MaxHeaderLength        int    // max argument header length in help menu, help info will start at new line if argument meta info is too long
+}
 ```